rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 };

 Also convenience wrappers assocaited_R_t<T, C> and get_associated_R(t, c) are also available.

+If you see carefully the asio::io_context has a typedef "executor_type" and also defines a "get_executor()" function.
+So the type asio::io_context can also be used as the first parameter type S in associated_executor_t<io_context, C>
 =======================================================================================================================================

 Child Agents:
 Async Agents may also compose Child Async Agents within them.
-Also the parent agent may propogate the aoosciated characteristics to the child agents.
+Also the parent agent may propagate the associated characteristics to the child agents.
 From the point of view of parent, when the final completion handler in the child executes, the parent agent is resumed.
 Trivial really..
 =======================================================================================================================================
 Every Async agent has an associated Executor.
 Executor determines how the Completion handlers are queued and run.
 There can be many possible strategies